German hydrogen train pioneer switches to cheaper battery power

 January 19, 2023

 Educam, the Belgian knowledge and training center for the automotive sector, wants to prepare the automotive industry for the advent of hydrogen vehicles.
 The organization, therefore, launched a brand new certification and training program focused on hydrogen-powered vehicles.
-The training will be gThis content has been archived.
-Log in or Subscribe to a level that […]
+The training will be given in Flanders and Wallonia.
+In addition, the organization has invested in hydrogen-ready […]

 Punch Group gets EIB loan for hydrogen propulsion development